joaoctaviosantiago/python_notes/chapters/Chapter 3.md

 1. Print the last three numbers
 2. Print the average of all the elements
 3. Print the tuple backwards
 4. You're working with a team to create a 2D game.
 In such games, character's positions are defined by the coordinates (x, y).
 You're asked to create a new spell for the player character that swaps their location with their enemy.
-Create the code for this mechanic and print the previous positions and the current ones.
+Create the code for this mechanic, print the previous positions and the current ones.

 ---